Patricia Cornwell: Jack the Ripper theorist

 Cornwell has been involved in a continuing, self-financed quest for evidence to support her theory that Victorian painter Walter Sickert was Jack the Ripper.
-In pursuit of this hypothesis, she has written two books: Portrait of a Killer: Jack the Ripper—Case Closed, published in 2002, and Ripper: The Secret Life Of Walter Sickert, published in 2017.
-In total, she is said to have spent a reported $6m on Ripper-related research.
+In pursuit of this hypothesis, she has written two books: Portrait of a Killer: Jack the Ripper--Case Closed, published in 2002, and Ripper: The Secret Life of Walter Sickert, published in 2017.
+In total, she is said to have spent $6 million on Ripper-related research.

-She wrote Portrait of a Killer: Jack the Ripper—Case Closed to much controversy, especially within the British art world and among Ripperologists.
+She wrote Portrait of a Killer to much controversy, especially within the British art world and among Ripperologists.
 Cornwell denied being obsessed with Jack the Ripper in full-page ads in two British newspapers and has said the case was "far from closed".
 In 2001, Cornwell was criticized for allegedly destroying one of Sickert's paintings in pursuit of the Ripper's identity.
 She believed the well-known painter to be responsible for the string of murders and had purchased over 30 of his paintings and argued that they closely resembled the Ripper crime scenes.
 Cornwell also claimed a breakthrough: a letter written by someone purporting to be the killer had the same watermark as some of Sickert's writing paper.
 Ripper experts noted, however, that there were hundreds of letters from different authors falsely claiming to be the killer, and the watermark in question was on a brand of stationery that was widely available.

-French art expert Johann Naldi validates the author's theory, claiming to have found a portrait that he attributes to the French painter Jacques-Émile Blanche.
-For Naldi, the discovery of this painting, which depicts a man who appears to share Sickert's features, is "visual confirmation of Patricia Cornwell's theory".
+French art expert Johann Naldi supports Cornwell's theory, claiming to have found a portrait that he attributes to the French painter Jacques-Émile Blanche.
+For Naldi, the discovery of this painting, which depicts a man who appears to share Sickert's features, is "visual confirmation" of Cornwell's theory.

 TV appearance

-She made a brief appearance on the police procedural drama Criminal Minds in the episode "True Genius" as herself.
+Cornwell made a brief appearance as herself on the police procedural drama Criminal Minds, in the 2012 season 7 episode "True Genius".

+Cornwell briefly appears in the first episode of the 2026 series Scarpetta as the government official who swears in Dr. Kay Scarpetta (played by Nicole Kidman) as Virginia's chief medical examiner.